TradingForge/ClementScript/README.md

 - Only football (eventTypeId = '1') Match Odds markets are processed
 - Markets must have exactly 3 runners (1X2)
-- The script preserves the directory structure from input to output for both Excel files and timestamp-converted JSON copies
+- The script preserves the directory structure from input to output for all generated artifacts
-- Use the `--time-from` / `--time-to` flags to hone in on alternative match periods if needed
+- Use the `--time-from` / `--time-to`